Piano Lessons

 Register for Piano Lessons

 Please review the studio policy when registering for private lessons.
-Important note: All students must have a personal piano/keyboard for home practice before beginning private lessons.
+An email response can be expected within 48 hours of submitting a registration form.
+Important note: All students need a personal piano/keyboard for home practice when taking private lessons.
 See FAQ below for tips on purchasing a home instrument.

 Warning